lacyyy/DZSimulator/README.md

 Adding a download for GNU/Linux machines is planned in the future!
 Using DZSimulator in the web browser might be possible in the future too!

-I've got many useful features planned, so visit this page again in a couple weeks to check for updates!

 ## You can stop reading here if you just want to try out DZSimulator!

 ----